rangle/angular-training-slides/slides/src/content/rxjs-observables.md

 ## What are Observables?

-* The `Observable` is a proposed standard for managing async data for ES7 and beyond.
+* The `Observable` is a proposed standard for managing asynchronous data for ES7 and beyond.
-* Available for use
+* Available for use via [RxJS library](https://github.com/ReactiveX/rxjs).
 * Allows for effective handling of a *stream* of asynchronous events with operations similar to array methods like `map` and `filter`.
 * Similar in purpose to Promises but also more powerful with added features like disposability.